CDRT/mk_docs/docs/ref/bios/settings/thinkstation/rasconfiguration.md

 Whether to enable PPR support hard Post Package Repair.

+!!! info ""
-?> On detection of runtime correctable memory errors, this allows one row to be swapped with a spare row.
+    On detection of runtime correctable memory errors, this allows one row to be swapped with a spare row.
 Only one spare row per bank exists, and this repair process is not reversible.

 Options: